frankcox/MineSweeper/README.md

 ####Why?

-This is just a quick and (hopefully) not too dirty response to a programming challenge: # Write as much of minesweeper as you can in one half hour.
-Text based only and choose any language.
+This is just a quick and (hopefully) not too dirty response to a programming challenge: Write as much of minesweeper as you can in one half hour.
+Text based only, and choose any language.

 For speed I used Perl.
 In a half hour I got the bombs randomly placed in the playground and displayed on screen.
 I had started on the